Josh Palmer: Early life

 Palmer grew up in Brampton, Ontario, the son of Keith and Alethia Palmer.
+He is of Jamaican descent through both his parents.
 He has two sisters, Lanisha and Keiana.
 He initially attended St. Roch Catholic Secondary School, where he played basketball and ran track in addition to playing football.
 He was named St Roch's junior athlete of the year in tenth grade.
 He played wide receiver and defensive back helping St Roch win two JV football titles in ninth and tenth grade.
 He also played for the Burlington Stampeders of the Ontario Football Conference and the Brampton Bulldogs.
 After participating in summer football camps in the United States and receiving interest from several Division I football programs, Palmer transferred to St. Thomas Aquinas High School in Fort Lauderdale, Florida, for his final two years of high school.
 Palmer was rated a three star recruit and initially committed to play college football at Syracuse during the summer before his senior year.
 He finished his senior season with 32 receptions for 506 yards with eight touchdowns and was named second-team Class 7A All-State.
 Palmer de-committed from Syracuse and opted to sign to play at Tennessee.